-- IX.
-Enclosed with the letter were a further set of claims with various handwritten markings of which at least some appear to indicate words have been crossed out, a copy of a letter to the Examining Division of 28 October 2008 substantial passages of which appear to be taken from the patent application itself and over five pages of which form a list of documents headed "Literature Search", and a copy of Form 3346 (the covering letter accompanying the Board's communication). - X. No request as such is specified in either the notice of appeal or the grounds of appeal but by implication the appellant requests that the decision under appeal be set aside and that a patent be granted on the basis of amendments referred to in the grounds of appeal.
-There is no request for oral proceedings. - XI.
+X. Enclosed with the letter were a further set of claims with various handwritten markings of which at least some appear to indicate words have been crossed out, a copy of a letter to the Examining Division of 28 October 2008 substantial passages of which appear to be taken from the patent application itself, and a copy of Form 3346 (the covering letter accompanying the Board's communication).

+- XI.
+No request as such is specified in either the notice of appeal or the grounds of appeal but by implication the appellant requests that the decision under appeal be set aside and that a patent be granted on the basis of amendments referred to in the grounds of appeal.
+There is no request for oral proceedings. - XII.
 The fifth renewal fee of €700 in respect of the pending patent application fell due on 30 November 2009.
-The sum of €500 was paid by the appellant on 26 November 2009.
-On 9 December 2009 the EPO sent the appellant a standard form communication (Form 2525) drawing its attention to the under-payment and observing that the renewal fee could still be validly paid if the unpaid balance and the additional fee of 50% of the renewal fee (i.e. a total of \in 550) are paid by the last day of the sixth calendar month after the due date (i.e. by 31 May 2010).
+The sum of €326.27 was paid by the appellant on 25 November 2009.
+On 9 December 2009 the EPO sent the appellant a standard form communication (Form 2525) drawing its attention to the under-payment and observing that the renewal fee could still be validly paid if the unpaid balance and the additional fee of 50% of the renewal fee (i.e. a total of €723.73) are paid by the last day of the sixth calendar month after the due date (i.e. by 31 May 2010).